godotengine/godot-docs/getting_started/step_by_step/scripting_first_script.rst

 --------------

 It's time to make our node move and rotate.
-To do so, we're going to add two member variables to our script: the movement speed in pixels per second and the angular speed in radians per second.
+To do so, we're going to add two properties to our script: the movement speed in pixels per second and the angular speed in radians per second.
 Add the following after the ``extends Sprite2D`` line.

 .. tabs::